-One of my favorite memories is sitting on the floor with my family, with a fire in the fireplace, Christmas tree lit and creating a vision/goal board for the upcoming year and then keeping it in a place where we could check on our progress.
-Here are few things we've found helpful in this endeavor:
+One of my favorite memories is sitting on the floor with my family, with a fire in the fireplace, Christmas tree lit and creating a vision/goal board for the upcoming year and then keeping it in a place where we could check on our progress throughout the year.
+Here are a few things that may prove helpful in this endeavor:

 Create the atmosphere - Make it a fun, unique experience in which everyone can contribute.